roryharder/roryharder.github.io/index.md

 Here are some papers I am working on.
 Feel free to e-mail me for drafts!
 Any comments are appreciated.

-* Salience and Deixis in the Anaphora Resolution of Demonstratives and Definite Descriptions (in preparation)
+* Salience and Deixis in the Anaphora Resolution of Demonstratives and Definite Descriptions

-* Clearing up Clouds: Underspecification in Demonstrative Communication (in preparation)
+* Clearing up Clouds: Underspecification in Demonstrative Communication

-* Understanding Demonstratives Together (in preparation)
+* Understanding Demonstratives Together

 # Teaching